Last Updated on 3 weeks by traveldrafts

 After about 500 meters, the guide tells us the water section is over.
 First, we climb a huge rock, and then we have to take off our shoes as we cannot continue the tour with shoes on.
 We will enter the most protected area of the cave, and all precautions are necessary.
 We have to be very careful, especially where we step and with all the artifacts that we are going to find.

-The Crystal maiden is the most famous relic in the cave.
+The Crystal Maiden is the most famous relic in the cave.
 Due to the natural characteristics of the cave, it seems to glow with the lights of our lanterns.
 It is also the last visit of the tour.
 After seeing the various human remains, we must return precisely the same way we came.

 Where else in the world can we see the original artifacts and human remains precisely how they were left 1000 years ago?
 Not even archaeologists were allowed to touch it.
 It’s fascinating and helps to understand why there are so many precautions and limitations.